MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 13. Again, check the **Height** box and use the default size, then click the **Add 4 Constraints** button to add the constraints and close the editor.

-14. Save the changes to the User Interface.
+14. Save the changes to the user interface.

 While resizing and moving controls around, notice that Interface Builder gives helpful snap hints that are based on [OS X Human Interface Guidelines](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/).
 These guidelines will help the developer to create high quality apps that will have a familiar look and feel for Mac users.

-Look in the **Interface Hierarchy** section to see how the layout and hierarchy of the elements that make up the user Interface are shown:
+Look in the **Interface Hierarchy** section to see how the layout and hierarchy of the elements that make up the user interface are shown:

 [![](hello-mac-images/xcode15.png "Selecting an element in the Interface Hierarchy")](hello-mac-images/xcode15.png#lightbox)

 From here the developer can select items to edit or drag to reorder UI elements if needed.
 For example, if a UI element was being covered by another element, they could drag it to the bottom of the list to make it the top-most item on the window.

-With the User Interface created, the developer will need to expose the UI items so that Xamarin.Mac can access and interact with them in C# code.
+With the user interface created, the developer will need to expose the UI items so that Xamarin.Mac can access and interact with them in C# code.
 The next section, **Outlets and Actions**, shows how to do this.

 <a name="Outlets_and_Actions" />

 ### Outlets and Actions

 So what are **Outlets** and **Actions**?
-In traditional .NET User Interface programming, a control in the User Interface is automatically exposed as a property when it’s added.
+In traditional .NET user interface programming, a control in the user interface is automatically exposed as a property when it’s added.
 Things work differently in Mac, simply adding a control to a view doesn’t make it accessible to code.
 The developer must explicitly expose the UI element to code.
 In order do this, Apple provides two options:

 -   **Outlets** – Outlets are analogous to properties.
 If the developer wires up a control to an Outlet, it’s exposed to the code via a property, so they can do things like attach event handlers, call methods on it, etc.
 -   **Actions** – Actions are analogous to the command pattern in WPF.
 For example, when an Action is performed on a control, say a button click, the control will automatically call a method in the code.
 Actions are powerful and convenient because the developer can wire up many controls to the same Action.